ampproject/amphtml/extensions/amp-video/amp-video.md

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Click-to-Play overlay
-Click-to-play is a common UX for video players on the web. `amp-video` supports `play` standard AMP action which allows us to implement this pattern overlays with ease.
+Click-to-play is a common UX feature for video players on the web. `amp-video` supports `play` standard AMP action which allows us to implement this pattern overlays with ease.

 Please see [Click-to-play overlay for amp-video on AmpByExample.com](https://ampbyexample.com/advanced/click-to-play_overlay_for_amp-video/) for a sample.